 What’s CBD, and Why do Some People Say It’s Good for Panic Attacks?

 Before we dive into what CBD oil is, let’s have a quick overview of CBD itself.
-Cannabidiol (CBD) is one of many chemical compounds that are found in the cannabis plant.
-While THC is the most well-known cannabinoid due to its psychoactive effects (it’s the compound that makes users high), CBD is becoming increasingly popular for its potential medical properties that have been disclosed in scientific research.
-Among other things, some of this research has shown CBD to be able to deliver physical and mental benefits, without the high that is associated with marijuana.
+Cannabidiol (CBD) is one of many chemical compounds in the cannabis plant.
+While THC is the most well-known cannabinoid due to its psychoactive effects (it’s the compound that makes users high), more people are using CBD for its potential medical properties.
+Research shows that CBD can provide physical and mental benefits, without any sort of a high.

 For example, recent peer-reviewed publications (see below for a list of references) have documented CBD’s ability to treat pain, PTSD, anxiety, nausea, stress, seizures, and erratic mood swings.
 As of 2018, more than half of US States and 16 countries around the world have legalized marijuana for medicinal purposes.
 Nine of these states, plus Washington DC have legalized it on a recreational level.
 As cannabis continues to establish itself in the mainstream medical world, CBD is emerging as a promising solution for many who are looking at the medical benefits of weed, but who have no intention of getting high.

 CBD seems to be everywhere these days.
 People are infusing it into their tea, loading it into their vape pens, and swallowing capsules with the claims that the plant compound relieves depression, reduces stress, helps them sleep, and treats chronic pain.
 More importantly, however, is the fact that many say it works well at treating anxiety.
 And more specifically, panic disorders.